Pinball: Banzai Run

 - The Dev Team Thinks of Everything: If the player challenges or defeats a single opponent, the announcer will address each one individually.
 However, if a second competitor is challenged or defeated very quickly after the first, the announcer will name them both within one complete sentence.He's challenged (opponent 1) and (opponent 2)!What a move on (opponent 1) and (opponent 2)!

 - If a ball exits the Hill, doesn't make a clean feed on the ramp, doesn't hit any switch on the main playfield, and then drains, a Super Jump is awarded, acting as an instant Extra Ball/Ball Saver.
+Bear in mind, the Hill's flippers would still be active if this happens.

 - The Smurfette Principle: Red Hot, the only female racer in the game.